Full security of quantum key distribution from no-signaling constraints: Abstract

 \section{Abstract}

-We analyze a protocol which generates secret key from correlations that violate a Bell inequality by a sufficient amount, and prove its security against eavesdroppers which are only constrained by the fact that any information accessible to them must be compatible with the impossibility of arbitrarily fast signaling.
-We prove unconditional security according to the strongest notion, the so called universally-composable security.
-The no-signaling assumption is imposed at the level of the outcome probabilities given the choice of the observable, therefore, the protocol remains secure in situations where the honest parties do not have a complete control over their quantum apparatuses, or distrust them.
-The techniques developed are very general and can be applied to other Bell inequality-based protocols.
+We analyze a cryptographic protocol for generating a distributed secret key from correlations that violate a Bell inequality by a sufficient amount, and prove its security against eavesdroppers, constrained only by the assumption that any information accessible to them must be compatible with the non-signaling principle.
+The claim holds with respect to the state-of-the-art security definition used in cryptography, known as universally-composable security.
+The non-signaling assumption only refers to the statistics of measurement outcomes depending on the choices of measurements; hence security is independent of the internal workings of the devices --- they do not even need to follow the laws of quantum theory.
+This is relevant for practice as a correct and complete modeling of realistic devices is generally impossible.
+The techniques developed are general and can be applied to other Bell inequality-based protocols.
 In particular, we provide a scheme for estimating Bell-inequality violations when the samples are not independent and identically distributed.

-\section{introduction}
+\section{Introduction}